KamaleshJoshi/rag_confluence_assistant/README.md

-# 🧠 AI-Powered Confluence Search Assistant (Local RAG Pipeline)
+# AI-Powered Confluence Search Assistant (Local RAG Pipeline)

-This is a prototype project to demonstrate how to build a **local AI-based search assistant** for Confluence pages using a Retrieval-Augmented Generation (RAG) approach.
+This is a prototype project to demonstrate how to build a local AI-based search assistant for Confluence pages using a Retrieval-Augmented Generation (RAG) approach.
 It uses `llama-cpp-python` to run a quantized LLM locally, semantic search via FAISS, and a Streamlit UI to ask questions in plain English.

 ---

-## ✅ Steps to Run the AI-Powered Confluence Assistant
+## Steps to Run the AI-Powered Confluence Assistant

-This project uses **LLM + semantic search** to enable natural language search over Confluence pages — fully locally, without internet or cloud services.
+This project uses LLM + semantic search to enable natural language search over Confluence pages — fully locally, without internet or cloud services.

 ---

-### 🧰 Step 1: Setup Environment and Dependencies
+### Step 1: Setup Environment and Dependencies

 #### Terminal 1 — Start the LLM Backend